Supreme War Command: Establishment

 A conference was arranged with the other members of the Central Powers, to be held on 6 September.
 This was attended by Wilhelm II, the Ottoman war minister Enver Pasha and the Bulgarian Tsar Ferdinand I. Enver Pasha formally proposed the creation of the Supreme War Command, with the German Emperor at its head and the German General Staff acting as an advisory body.
 The command was formally established the next day, as the Joint Supreme War Command (Gemeinsame Oberste Kriegsleitung).

 The formal agreement for creating the body stated that "the Supreme War Command extends to the fundamental objectives of the operations carried out in the different theatres of war, the forces used for these ... [and the] chain of command and subordination.
 For exercising the Supreme War Command, the army supreme commanders of the allied armed forces and their general staff chiefs are at the disposal of the German Kaiser".
 The decisions of the OKL were binding on the commanders of the armies of the Central Powers, who were also required to submit regular reports to the German Emperor.
 The agreement also stated that the OKL was the only body permitted to conduct peace negotiations with the Allies, thus forbidding any separate peace negotiations by individual nations.
 Germany made a separate, secret agreement with Austria-Hungary that the OKL would respect the territorial integrity of the Austro-Hungarian Empire in any peace negotiations on a basis "equal to those of the German Empire".

 The OKL's remit was narrowly defined to the military field, having no control over civilian matters, which remained under the control of the national governments.
-In practice Wilhelm allowed Hindenburg to exercise command of the OKL on his behalf in almost all matters, though remaining subordinate to him.
+In practice, Wilhelm allowed Hindenburg to exercise command of the OKL on his behalf in almost all matters, though remaining subordinate to him.
 This gave the German general command of 6 million men across a variety of theatres of war.
-Hindenburg's first directive issued through the OKL was for the army commanders to hold their positions on the Western, Eastern, Italian and Macedonian fronts to preserve troops for the attack on Romania.
-His subsequent attack defeated Romania who requested an armistice in December 1917.
-The Central Powers were unable to agree on terms and Germany permitted separate armistice negotiations to be held with the Romanians by each nation.
+Hindenburg's first directive issued through the OKL was for the army commanders to hold their positions on the Western, Eastern, Italian, and Macedonian fronts to preserve troops for the attack on Romania.
+His subsequent attack defeated Romania, which requested an armistice in December 1917.
+The Central Powers were unable to agree on terms, and Germany permitted separate armistice negotiations to be held with the Romanians by each nation.
 The formal peace treaty, the Treaty of Bucharest, was negotiated between February and March 1918 and signed by all of the Central Powers.

 Later events

 The creation of the OKL represented a significant loss of prestige for the Austro-Hungarian Empire.
-In 1917 the Austro-Hungarians attempted to negotiate a separate peace with the Allies.
+In 1917, the Austro-Hungarians attempted to negotiate a separate peace with the Allies.
 This came to public knowledge in the Sixtus Affair, leading to embarrassment for Charles I. He was required to apologise to the German leaders in Spa, Belgium, and to agree to the dropping of the word joint (Gemeinsame) from the title of the OKL.
 It took 18 months for the Allies to adopt a similar system under a Supreme Allied Commander, the French General Ferdinand Foch.